-The program supports community foundations in twelve Romanian cities to create and manage a local fund for STEM (science, technology, engineering, mathematics) education.
+The program supports community foundations in sixteen Romanian cities to create and manage a local fund for STEM (science, technology, engineering, mathematics) education.
 Its purpose is to encourage innovative ideas that can make sciences more attractive for secondary education students and that can be applied with support from the community.

 There is an increasingly animated debate in Romania about the performance and organizational culture in our schools.
 Parents, NGOs, companies and other stakeholders are more and more involved and willing to contribute to change.
 What is missing, though, is a wider framework where everyone concerned could organize their offering and efforts.